axllent/silverstripe-tiled-gridfield/docs/en/Usage.md

 # Using TiledGridField

-Your object's `$summary_fields` should return just one field, and it should be an image (thumbnail).
+Your object's `$summary_fields` should return just a thumbnail of the image (thumbnail).
-The images should all be the same height.
+The images should ideally all be the same height (cropped).

-Please note that if more than one `$summary_fields` is used then the layout will break.
+Please note that if more than one `$summary_fields` is used then the layout will likely break.

 ## Example